-Athleticism is a beneficial byproduct of a mode of travel thatcreates fitness as it goes.
+Athleticism is a byproduct of a mode of travel that creates fitness as it goes.
 The only requirement is the ability to ride a bike without falling off – something we all learn at an early age, and for most of us our first real taste of freedom.
-It’s that same freedom that attracts fully-grown adults back to their bicycles when it comes to cycle touring.
+It’s that same freedom that attracts fully-grown adults back to their bicycles later on.

-Nobody’s waiting for you at the finish line with a stopwatch.
+Nobody’s waiting for you at a finish line with a stopwatch.
 You can take all the time you need to get where you’re going.
-Who’s going to know how long it took (except you) and does it matter if it takes a little longer?
+Who’s going to know how long it took (except you), and does it matter if it takes a little longer?
 You’ll only see more of the world as you go.

-You see, it won’t be long before you shift your attention away from your lacklustre mileage and towards the ever-changing landscape, the opportunities to explore, and the people and oddities you’ll stumble upon.
+It won’t be long before you shift your attention away from your lacklustre mileage and towards the ever-changing landscape, the opportunities to explore, and the people and oddities you’ll stumble upon.
 You’ll find that slowness actually amplifies the intrigue of exploring new roads.
 Pedalling along, beholden to no-one and nothing, you’ll start to wonder:

 The aches and pains subside.
 The saddle actually starts to feel rather comfortable, as though you’re ‘becoming one with the bike’.
 You’re no longer thinking about the cycling itself or how hard or strange it is, because it’s getting easier and more natural by the day as your experience grows, and you’ve got more interesting things to think about anyway.
 And the moment will come when you realise you’ve got on a bike that morning and cranked out a hundred leisurely miles without even noticing.

 And so cycle touring – far from demanding a level of skill and strength available only to the chosen few – is in fact one of the most egalitarian types of adventure there is.

-(Photo courtesy of the Sathre-Vogel family.
+Header photo courtesy of the Sathre-Vogel family.